preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 ************************
 When you're ready editing a page you must save your changes, or discard them if you don't want to keep them.

-Use the to optiopns at the bottom to do that:
+Use the to options at the bottom to do that:

 .. image:: save-or-discard.png

 **Note!** A page is not shown to users until it has been published at least once.
-Changes to a page ar not shown to users until published.
+Changes to a page are not shown to users until published.